 But still the cycling has been perfectly fine, other than battling a strong headwind that has kept my daily average speed the lowest of the trip, right around ten miles per hour.
 It is jeopardizing my weekend return to Chicago and a dance performance by one of Janina's teachers.

-But the Carnegies have not disappointed, other than having staggered hours, not the standard nine to seven or eight, allowing me entry to just a few of them, forcing me to just peer in to the others just imaging their to their homey warmth and denying me the pleasure of giving the Carnegie portrait a nod.
+But the Carnegies have not disappointed, other than having staggered hours, not the standard nine to seven or eight, allowing me entry to just a few of them, forcing me to just peer in to the others just imagining their homey warmth and denying me the pleasure of giving the Carnegie portrait a nod.
 Of the eight I have so far visited, only Albia's had Carnegie chiseled into its facade.

 The libraries in Villisca, Oscelo and Charitan identified themselves as a "Free Public Library."
 Villisca hadn't had an addition, though one had been proposed if the funding could be found.

 Malvern and Red Oak were simply identified as "Library," while the monumental Ottuma library included the word "Public," with the "U" spelled using the letter "V."

 Ottuma, like Villisca, hadn't had an addition, but only because it was so large when it was built with a $50,000 grant, five times the usual amount.
 Ottuma had been a large important city on the Des Moines River.
 It was still a sizeable city, but hadn't outgrown its grand original library.

 The Red Oak library had had three tasteful additions since it was built in 1909, the first a hasty fifteen years later, then on its 50th and 100th anniversaries.
 I was there on a Sunday when it wasn't open, but was joined by two teen-aged boys out front using its WIFI.